-Starting in Platform Update 6, Toolbars have a new capability that allows developers to provide a cleaner action story by designating certain buttons to always render in overflow.
+Toolbars allow developers to provide a cleaner action story by designating certain buttons to always render in overflow.
 This makes it easier to differentiate actions that users will commonly use versus those that are infrequently or rarely used.
 This behavior is controlled by a new metadata property called AlwaysInOverflow that exists on Button groups inside Toolbars.

 Right-click context menus

 Some actions can also be accessed via shortcut menus (right-click context menus).
-Depending on the context of the right-click, you see either the browser's default context menu or the Microsoft Dynamics 365 for Finance and Operations context menu, which shows both system-defined actions and developer-defined actions.
+Depending on the context of the right-click, you see either the browser's default context menu or the application context menu, which shows both system-defined actions and developer-defined actions.

 If you right-click on an image, in an editable field, or if text is selected, then the browser's context menu will appear.
 This is to provide access to browser functionality like Cut, Copy, and Paste.
-We cannot embed these actions into the Finance and Operations context menus since browsers do not allow programmatic access to the system clipboard for security reasons.
+Actions cannot be embedded into context menus because browsers do not allow programmatic access to the system clipboard for security reasons.

-Other right-click targets (for example, on a field label or on the value of a read-only control) should trigger the Finance and Operations context menu.
+Other right-click targets (for example, on a field label or on the value of a read-only control) should trigger the context menu.

 The programming model for modifying context menus differs from the model used in previous releases.
 In Dynamics AX 2012, the PopupMenu class was used.
 This class relies on Microsoft Windows application programming interfaces (APIs).
 However, because these APIs aren't available on the web, replacement APIs have been created to provide similar functionality.
-For more information, see the Code migration: Context menus article.
+For more information, see Code migration - Context menu code.

 Keyboard shortcuts are another mechanism for triggering some actions.
 Many actions that had shortcuts in Dynamics AX 2012 continue to have shortcuts in Operations.
 However, because of browser restrictions, the key combination that is used to trigger a particular action might differ.

 The following table shows some important keyboard shortcuts that are available.
-For the full list of current keyboard shortcuts, see the Shortcut keys article.
+For the full list of current keyboard shortcuts, see the Keyboard shortcuts article.
 In the future, we plan to provide mechanisms so that developers and end users can define shortcuts for other actions.

 |Alt+N||Create a new record||The keyboard shortcut for creating a new record (unlike the system-defined New button on the Action Pane) is contextual.
 It creates a new record that is based on the data source of the control that currently has the focus.|